lxsmd1/book_summaries/clean_code.md

   * ex. fetch, retrieve, get are all the same
 * Don't pun
   * ex. add used to increment or concat some values but then used to insert into a collection.
 Same word, different intent.
+* Add meaningful context
+  * long if blocks can be broken out into methods with clear names
+  * Wrap in classes to help with context and readability

+## Chapter 3: Functions